walmartlabs/concord-website/docs/plugins-v1/jira.md

 - `apiUrl` -  URL to the API endpoint of the Jira server, e.g `https://jira.example.com/rest/api/2/`
 - `action` - determines the operation to be performed with the current invocation of the Jira task
+- `auth` - one of the following authentication types:
+  - `accessToken`: string, access token to be used for authentication.
+  - `basic`:
-- `userId` -  identifier of the user account to use for the interaction
+    - `username`: string value, identifier of the Confluence user account to use for the interaction
-- `password` -  password for the user account to use, typically this should be provided via usage of the [Crypto task](./crypto.html)
+    - `password`: string value, password for the user account to use, typically this should be provided via usage of the [Crypto task](./crypto.html) to access a password stored in Concord or decrypt an encrypted password string.
-- `auth` - authentication used for jira.
+  - `secret`:
+    - `org`: string, optional, name of the organization where the secret is stored.
+If not provided, the current organization is used.
+    - `name`: string, name of the secret where the credentials are stored.
+    - `password`: string, optional, decryption password for the secret
 - `debug` - Optional, if true enables additional debug output.
 Default is set to `false`

 The `apiUrl` configures the URL to the Jira REST API endpoint.
 It is best